jaysbrain/water-fire-grass/README.md

 # water-fire-grass

-Rock, Paper, Scissors with a twist
+This is your classic Rock, Paper, Scissors game.
+However, it draws inspiration from the starter Pokemon types.